epiecs/mikodo/README.md

     └── hosts.yaml
 ```

-I can load this directory with the NornirInventory provider and query it just the same way like a can with the base inventory. __The only file that is required is the hosts.yaml file__.
+You can load this directory with the NornirInventory provider and query it just the same way like a can with the base inventory. __The only file that is required is the hosts.yaml file__.

 For the sake of simplicity I will use the following inventory as reference.
 Although brief it does suffice as an example to show you priorities of all inventory components.